matthewaubert/weather-app/README.md

    1. Initialize my project to create a package.json file
    1. Install webpack
    1. Set up my directories according to convention
-   1. Set up an HTML doc with appropriate links to CSS and JS.
+   1. Set up an HTML doc with appropriate links to CSS and JS

 1. Write functions that hit the API.
 They should take a location and return weather data for that location.
 To start, simply console.log() the information.

-1. Write functions that _process_ the JSON data I will receive from the API and return an object with only the data that I require for the app.
+1. Write functions that _process_ the JSON data I will receive from the API and return an object with only the data that I require for the app

 1. Set up a simple form that enables the user to input their location.
 The app should then fetch the weather info based on the input location (still simply console.log() the info).